Can I get travel insurance for unaccompanied minors?

 If unforeseen circumstances necessitate cancelling or cutting short the trip, travel insurance can help recover the costs.

-Each policy will have its own rules over what is and isn’t covered, but most travel insurance policies won’t include the following:
+Each policy will have its own rules over what is and isn’t covered, but most travel insurance for unaccompanied minors won’t include the following:

 If you haven’t already declared a pre-existing health condition, you won’t be able to make a claim for it.